 A: ASH is fully accredited by the New England Association of Schools and Colleges (NEASC).

 FREQUENTLY ASKED QUESTIONS

 At ASH we understand that moving to a new school and a new country can come with many questions, so we've compiled the most frequently asked ones below.
-Send us an Inquiry if you have any further questions or wish to speak with our Admissions team.
+Please contact our Admissions team if you have any further questions.

 A: Although Americans do make up 28% of our student body, nearly 80 nationalities are currently represented at ASH.